Guide

 Compliance Documentation

-• How long do you retain data?
+• How long do you retain data (minimum 2-4 years per most laws)?

 Candidate Rights Support

-• What human override capabilities exist?
+• What human override capabilities exist, including audit trails?

 Data & Training